14 Tips for running in the rain

-Running in the rain can make you a stronger runner mentally and physically – as long as it’s done right.
+Running in the rain can make you a stronger runner, both mentally and physically – as long as it’s done right.

-Don’t let the rain ruin your workout – running in the rain sucks, we get that, but preparing yourself to embrace the elements can make your run that little more bearable.
-To equip you to get out the door during the next downpour, we’ve created ten tips for running in the rain.
+Don’t let the rain ruin your workout – running in the rain sucks, we get that.
+However, preparing yourself to embrace the elements can make your run that little more bearable.
+To equip you to get out the door during the next downpour, we’ve created fourteen tips for running in the rain.

 1. Accept that you’re going to get wet